claudiofsr/find-identical-files/README.md

   -w, --wipe_terminal
           Wipe (Clear) the terminal screen before listing the identical files -x, --xlsx_dir <XLSX_DIR>
-          Set the output directory for the XLSX file (fdf.xlsx) -h, --help
+          Set the output directory for the XLSX file (fif.xlsx) -h, --help
           Print help (see more with '--help')
   -V, --version